awslabs/mountpoint-s3/doc/SEMANTICS.md

 and you may see stale metadata or object data for up to the cache's metadata time-to-live (TTL), which defaults to 1 minute but can be configured using the `--metadata-ttl` flag.

-For example, with caching enabled, you can successfully open and read a file that has been deleted from S3 if it is already cached.
+For example, with local and/or shared caching enabled, you can successfully open and read a file that has been deleted from the mounted S3 bucket if it is already cached.
 Reads to that file will either return the cached data or an error for data that is not cached, but will never return corrupt data or combine data from two versions of the file.